EmiliaCardenas/Evidence4/README.md

 # Evidence 4 - Task APP

 ## Description
-This project tackles the problem of managing organization of tasks through a little Task application.
+This project tackles the problem of managing the organization of tasks through a small Task application.
 It has been designed using the functional programming paradigm, prioritizing pure functions.
 The goal of the application is to allow users to create, manage, sort, and filter tasks based on attributes such as status, priority, and deadline, providing a practical tool for personal organization.

 The motivation behind the project is that sometimes people forget which tasks have been completed, which ones are soon to be completed.
 There are already some apps that do this kind of organizatión, but this is the main base of how they work.
 This project demonstrates how functional principles can support the base of these managers in maintainable code.